hkhpub/nmt-transformer/README.md

 # nmt-transformer
-modified version of official transformer model
+variant of official transformer model

 ## Requirements
 Please follow the below steps before running models in this repo: